mrgsolve/examples/misc_demo/approx.md

 You will see illustrated below several functions in the `mrgx` plugin that help you do this.
 Remember also that since we are importing `R` objects that are `vectors`, `matrices`, and `functions`, we also need to invoke the `Rcpp` plugin.

+Note that we are getting and calling an `R` function in this problem.
+This is fine if no other alternative is available / possible.
+But be aware that there will be **some** performance ding for this.
+It would be much more efficient to code an `Rcpp` version of `approx`.
+We have that function and it does speed things up.
+Hopefully another vignette coming that illustrates how to set up that function.

 About the code
 ==============